-SPECIAL HAZARDS ARISING FROM THE PRODUCT: If heated to high temperatures for a prolonged period this product can ignite.
+SPECIAL HAZARDS ARISING FROM THE PRODUCT: This product contains potential skin and/or respiratory sensitizers and so presents a contact hazard to firefighters.
+If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
 When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).